BillyHennin/Devis-Manager/README.md

 =====

-For further information about how to use the app, please check the app's website : http://billyhennin.github.io/Devis-Manager.
+For further information about how to use the app, please check the app's website : http://billyhennin.github.io/Devis-Manager. or check the Trello : https://trello.com/b/nddovpsu/manager